jamesward/functions-framework-php/README.md

 | Environment variable      | Description
 | ------------------------- | -----------
 | `FUNCTION_TARGET`         | The name of the exported function to be invoked in response to requests.
 | `FUNCTION_SIGNATURE_TYPE` | The signature used when writing your function.
 Controls unmarshalling rules and determines which arguments are used to invoke your function.
 Can be either `http` or `event`.
+Default: `http`

 # Enable CloudEvents